raehelen/OrdnanceSurvey.github.io/_pages/Home.md

 Github provides a primary route for technical support and engagement with OS, providing not only access to code, tools, documentation, etc. but also a route which you can use to feedback and collaborate with our technical teams.

-We will use this as a route to improving the usability and discoverability of OS data.
+We will use this ato improve the usability and discoverability of OS data.
 <br>
 <br>